 Kiwanis is an international service organization whose primary objective is “serving the children of the world.”
 The name “Kiwanis” was coined from an expression in an American Indian language of the Detroit area, Nunc Kee-wanis, which means “we trade” or “we have a good time.”

-Green River Kiwanis in Evansville, Indiana contributes time, money, and labor to many local organizations, including Camp Carson, the BUG program, Special Olympics, Santa Clothes Club, Riley Hospital, Dream Center, Easter Seals, and high school and college athletics and scholarships.
+Green River Kiwanis in Evansville, Indiana contributes time, money, and volunteer labor to many local organizations, including the Bring Up Grade program at six Evansville schools, Special Olympics, Santa Clothes Club, Riley Hospital, Dream Center, Easter Seals, and high school and college athletics and scholarships.
 We also support a Circle K club, a Kiwanis club at the college level, at the University of Evansville, as well as Key Clubs at two local high schools.

 About Kiwanis International